Auto-Rooter/Remote-CMD/README.md

 # Remote-CMD
-Execute cmd commands on victim machine through your browser (Check the Video above to see how it will work) using get and post requests to transport the commands(encoded with double base64) from attacker machine to victim machine .<br>
+Execute cmd commands on victim machine through your browser (Check POC Video above to see how it will work) using get and post requests to transport the commands(encoded with double base64) from attacker machine to victim machine .<br>
 __Project language is C++ and little bit of Assembly x86__ .